matthewdillon1/Download-Starred-Email-Threads-Script/README.md

 ## Basic Solution Description
 At a high level, my GAS code will iterate through all email threads that have been "starred" by the user.
-If the thread has been inactive for over 180 of days, the script will then download the email thread as both a .pdf file and a .eml file, as well as any attachments on the thread, and logically archive these newly created files into the user's Google Drive.
+If the thread has been inactive for over 180 days, the script will then download the email thread as both a .pdf file and a .eml file, as well as any attachments on the thread, and logically archive these newly created files into the user's Google Drive.
 With this functionality as well as a daily trigger set for an early morning hour, the script performs seamlessly in the background, all the while saving the user's email threads that have been identified as important.

 ## Features
 - Automatically identifies starred email threads
-- Calculates the number of days elspased since the last activity on the thread
+- Calculates the number of days elapsed since the last activity on the thread
 - Downloads the email thread (.pdf and .eml) if the last activity exceeds 180 days (thread is considered inactive)
 - Downloads all attachments on the thread
 - Logically organizes downloaded files into the user's Google Drive